 - Custom material brands and grades availabe per your application,Custom thickness max up to 500mm.

 - Choose Color according to KUSLA Acrylic Color chart

-- Length, width, thickness, and diameter tolerances vary by size, by manufacturer, brand, and grade.
+- Length, width, thickness, and diameter tolerances vary by size, brand, and grade.

 Why Kusla Acrylic Sheet

 At Kusla plastic, we take immense pride in offering high-quality acrylic sheets that are trusted and favored by customers worldwide.
 Our commitment to excellence, combined with the outstanding characteristics of our acrylic sheets, makes us the top choice for a wide range of applications.

 - Excellent weatherability and UV resistance

 - Versatility for various applications

 - Outstanding quality and consistency